The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2012

-Christoforos C. Hadjichrysanthou (City University London, UK)
+Christoforos C. Hadjichrysanthou (City University London, United Kingdom)

 Thesis title: Evolutionary models in structures populations